iomallach/chad/Readme.md

 - Proper parser for messages [DONE]
 - Show online users somewhere
 - In-message markdown support
+- Put all constants into configuration (bar placements, max messages, etc)

 ### Failures
 - Clients panic when a client disconnects on unwrap somewhere
+- There is a bug when previous messages concat with new messages after popping from the queue -- supposedly, need to confirm
+- There are lots of warnings

 ### Parser idea
 "header1: value1 \r\n header2: value2 \r\n\r\n some message \r\n\r\n"